aless80/Firebase-React-BoardGameGeek/README.md

 ## TODO
 * SearchCollection: getting Error on calling the API:Error: Network Error
-* refresh game list in profile when adding game
+* refresh game list in profile when adding game. cannot add more than one game in one session

 ## Data structure in Firebase